 - Sugar is added to a LOT of products.
 I already have a habit of reading labels, but like I said, I never really paid attention to sugar.
 I switched to using unsweetened vanilla almond milk in my coffee and that was probably the biggest adjustment for me.
 Cereal bars and granola bars were the other processed sugar giants that I used to lean on.
 They may be low in calories, but they are LOADED with sugar.

 Love With Food Gluten-Free Box.
 Try it at 25% OFF

-- I like eating real food.
+- I actually enjoy eating real food that isn’t loaded with sugar.
 Cutting sugar does not mean I am eating diet food.
 I refuse to do that.
 It’s more expensive to buy prepackaged program bars or special breads.
 Instead of doing that or cutting breads entirely, I just reduced the amount of certain items.
 For instance, I now eat my sandwiches open-faced with one slice of bread instead of two.
 I love dips so it was not a huge deal to switch from crackers and hummus to carrots and hummus.
-What I want is the hummus so I don’t actually care what carries it into my mouth 🙂
+I can use greek yogurt instead of plain when making sauce for my Cajun Cod Fish Tacos.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.